 Mexican bean beetles feed on the flowers and seed pods of Fabaceae plants, which belong to the pea family.

-The leaves of plants are ruined by the plant-eating bugs, giving the appearance of withered lace.
-These insects that eat plants come in red, yellow, and orange colors.
+Plant-eating bugs ruin plant leaves, giving the appearance of withered lace.
+These insects come in red, yellow, and orange colors.